HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 ## Addition of `Float316` Numbers

-Wikipedia has a handy article about [floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic), so we only have to follow it!
+Wikipedia has a handy article about [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic), so we only have to follow it!

 The main steps are:
 1. Let's call the number `Bigger` which is bigger in absolute terms (ignoring the sign bit), the other will be `Smaller`.